Planning your weight loss journey

 - BMI between 35 and 40, accompanied by a high-risk comorbid condition such as life-threatening cardiopulmonary problems (i.e., severe sleep apnea, Pickwickian syndrome, or obesity-related cardiomyopathy) or severe diabetes mellitus.

-- BMI of 35-40, with obesity-induced physical problems that interfere with lifestyle (i.e., obesity prohibits a person from being treated for a joint disease, or body size problems preclude or severely interfere with one’s employment, family function and/or ability to walk).
+- BMI between 35-40, with obesity-induced physical problems that interfere with lifestyle (i.e., obesity prohibits a person from being treated for a joint disease, or body size problems preclude or severely interfere with employment, family function and/or ability to walk).

 Preparing for your surgery